-During college, the biggest worries students face should be studying for their next exam.
+During college, the biggest worry students face should be studying for their next exam.
 However, for many students figuring out how to pay for tuition, rent, books, food and all the other expenses of college life can take a serious toll.
+Please review our list of resources for financial aid guidance and be sure to share with your friends and classmates as these tips can be helpful in mitigating financial hardships while attending college.

 Your School's Financial Aid Office